statsig-io/docs/docs/experiments-plus/read-results.md

 **Scorecard** shows the metric lifts for all Primary and Secondary metrics you set up at experiment creation as part of the Scorecard. **All Metrics** shows the experiment impact for all metrics in your Metric Catalog, regardless of whether they were included in the Scorecard or not.

 * **Experiment results are computed for the first 90 days**: By default, Statsig will compute Pulse Results for your experiment for only the first 90 days of your experiment.
 You will be notified via e-mail as you approach the 90 days cap, at which point will be able to extend this compute window for another 14 days at a time.
-Your user assignement will continue to run as expected even if the compute window is not extended, until you make a decision on the experiment.
+Your user assignment will continue to run as expected even if the compute window is not extended, until you make a decision on the experiment.

 #### Scorecard